 As shocking as this may sound to some, there are those who think the Bible is boring and unexciting to read.
 It is as though whenever someone begins to break out God’s written Word, they mentally prepare to cozy up and take a nap.
 I don’t know what we have done to take one of the most extreme life adventure books and somehow convince myriads of people that it is uneventful and irrelevant.
-Is it a spiritual problem or a practicag9l one?
+Is it a spiritual problem or a practical one?
 Are we spiritually inept as a culture, dysfunctional discerners of what is important?
 Or are we terrible communicators, having found ways to reduce the narratives to its lowest possible effect?

 While not accusing our Hollywood screenwriters of outright plagiarism, I really think that most people don’t realize how seemingly every major plotline from top blockbuster films correlates shockingly close to Bible narratives.
 Sometimes writers and producers will actually admit that they stole their ideas right out of the Biblical text.
 I remember watching an interview with George Lucas of Star Wars when he made this confession.